aws-samples/aws-modernization-with-datasaur/content/3_ModuleThree/_index.md

 ---
-title: "Partner Setup" # MODIFY THIS TITLE IF APPLICABLE
+title: "Explore Over 200 Models" # MODIFY THIS TITLE IF APPLICABLE
 chapter: true
 weight: 3
 ---

-# Partner Setup <!-- MODIFY THIS HEADING -->
+# Explore Over 200 Models <!-- MODIFY THIS HEADING -->

-## Module Three Heading <!-- MODIFY THIS SUBHEADING -->

-This paragraph block should be an introduction to the module about requirements the partner may need for their audience members.
-Examples include signing up for the partner platform or installing an agent.

-### Module Three Subheading <!-- MODIFY THIS SUBHEADING -->
-This paragraph block should be utilized to briefly explain the submodules. <br>

-#### Partner Setup Instructions <!-- MODIFY THIS SUBHEADING IF APPLICABLE -->
-A brief overview of submodule one.
+With LLM Labs you can explore over 200 LLMs to help you compare and validate the right model for your project.

 {{% notice info %}}
 <p style='text-align: left;'>